fedarko/wotplot/README.md

-- We support visualizing the dot plot matrix's nonzero values using matplotlib's [`spy()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.spy.html) function, which (at least for large sequences) is much faster (and has a much smaller memory footprint) than converting the matrix to a dense format and visualizing it with something like [`imshow()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.imshow.html).
+- We support visualizing the dot plot matrix's nonzero values using matplotlib's [`spy()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.spy.html) function, which (at least for large sequences) is faster and more memory-efficient than converting the matrix to a dense format and visualizing it with something like [`imshow()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.imshow.html).